jamillahrodriguez/data-visualization/citonga_depressor_consonants/README.md

 * An R script for exploration and analysis

-* Several graphs printed from the R script above
+* Several plots printed from the R script above